Snowman-s/computation-system/README.md

 console.log(configOfTagSystem.word.toString()); // HA

-//Get configuration of the Turing Machine and print tape. const configOfTM: TagSystemConfiguration = transformHierarchy.getConfiguration(1)!;
+//Get configuration of the Turing Machine and print tape. const configOfTM: TMConfiguration = transformHierarchy.getConfiguration(1)!;

 console.log(configOfTM.tape.toString());

-//Get the table showing how the transformation was performed.
+//Get the log-object showing how the transformation was performed.
 //The format of that table depends on the conversion method.
-See the code of "Converter.ts".
+See the code of "converter.ts".
 //!WARN!
-This feature is currently particularly unstable and can easily change (e.g., method names), so use with caution. let table = transformHierarchy.getTransFormLogTable(0)!;
+This feature is currently particularly unstable and can easily change (e.g., method names), so use with caution. const table = transformHierarchy.getTransFormLogOf(0)!;
 ```

 </details>